07947613070

 Exchange of Rings at Porchester Hall London

-Rebecca & Kolbe’s wedding was a very smart black-tie event.
-They married on a stage in Porchester Hall.
-This worked well as I could bounce the flash back onto them from the lower ceiling there.
+Rebecca and Kolbe’s wedding was a very smart black-tie event.
+They married on a stage in Porchester Hall, which worked well because I could bounce the flash back onto them from the lower ceiling there.

 Happy Photo of Groom Placing Ring on Bride's Finger